|Why get into weightlifting?||It is a challenging and rewarding sport that gives a great workout.|

 Fortunately, you don't have to reach that level to get the benefits of weightlifting.
 In fact, you probably feel the burn every time you go shopping.

 The principles of weightlifting can form the basis of anybody's exercise regime.
 And who knows, before long it could be you lifting preposterously heavy things above your head!

 Zoe Smith broke the British record in the clean and jerk in November 2015, but missed out on a spot at the Rio Olympics after suffering an injury.

 Weightlifting helps boost your strength, muscle definition and energy levels.
 Depending on the style of weightlifting programme you perform, it can either build the size of your muscles or make them longer and leaner.

 If you're interested in competing in weightlifting, competitions are split into weight classes, much like combat sports.
 British Weightlifting can answer any questions you may have about the sport.

 There are approximately 50 British Weightlifting accredited clubs in gyms, sport centres and universities throughout the United Kingdom.

 Clubs provide the best place for people of all ages and abilities to attend training sessions with a qualified coach who will help you lift weights safely and develop a programme to help you achieve your goals.

-Membership of British Weightlifting gives you access to detailing training plans, entrance to official competitions, discounts for courses and civil liability insurance.
+British Weightlifting's club finder to find out where you can get started, while membership to the organisation gives you access to detailing training plans, entrance to official competitions, discounts for courses and civil-liability insurance.

 See our full list of activity guides for more inspiration.